Lorcana Ruby/Sapphire Deck – Sisu on Ice (Set Six)

 Ruby/Sapphire is a pretty hard control deck.
 That can be a really good strength and also a really big weakness.
 Take, for example, the fact that Ruby/Sapphire doesn’t run any one-cost characters.
 That’s not going to be an issue against decks like Amber/Steel that are pretty good at decimating one-cost characters anyways.
 But against hyper aggro decks, this could be a problem, making it a little tricker it keep them from getting too far ahead before you start clearing their board.

-What this deck does have turn one, however, is the item that largely makes up the backbone of this deck: Pawpsicle.
-Pawpsicle makes up one leg of your draw engine, while the overpowered Hiram Flaversham makes up the other.
+What this deck does have turn one, however, is the item that largely makes up the early-to-middle backbone of this deck: Pawpsicle.
+Pawpsicle makes up one leg of your draw engine, while the mighty Hiram Flaversham makes up the other.

 Pawpsicle | Item